3 ways AI leaders can benefit from self-learning models

 "For the development of a new gas metre, CFD models were not accurate enough to capture the complexity of the flow for varying temperature conditions and types of gases.
 Using Monolith, we were able to import our rich test stand data and apply machine learning models to conclude on different development options much faster."

 On the flip side, self-learning models are ideal when simulations are too inaccurate or too slow, and when physical testing is expensive and time-consuming.
-We have seen the effects of having sufficient data points but slow simulations in our work with BMW and Honeywell, who have since benefited from using self-learning models in their design process.
+We have seen the effects of having sufficient data points but slow simulations in our work with BMW, for example, who have since benefited from using self-learning models in their design process.

 Areas such as aerodynamics or material testing are ideal for AI models trained on test data to rapidly accelerate highly iterative design processes.
 Vehicle crash tests, smart meters, chemical manufacturing, and packaging are examples of this.